sdv-dev/RDT/README.md

 first_browser             1.959058e-01  4.864128e-01  4.935550e-01
 ```

-### Reverse the transformed data
+### 3. Reverse the transformed data

-You can then reverse transform the output to get a table in the original format:
+If you want reverse the transformed data, you can do so by calling
+`ht.reverse_transform_table` method:

 ```python
 ht.reverse_transform_table(transformed, table_meta).head(3).T
 ```

-The output will be the reserve transformed table, which is a `pandas.DataFrame`,
+The output includes the data transformed after the reverse:
-with the original format:

 ```
                                        0               1                2